Former Congresswoman and Vice Presidential Candidate

 On June 21 Ferraro testified and one year later a bill was signed authorizing $250 million for blood cancer research.

 Today, Geraldine Ferraro is in remission and has confidence in her treatment.
 “I am not worried about broken bones or any side effects because my doctors are on top of it.
 We’re doing everything to prevent those things from happening.
 One of the main reasons we’re able to do this is because I was diagnosed so early,” says Ferraro.
 “What I would love to see is when people go in for annual blood tests, they are screened for this type of disease.
 Most people don’t discover they have it until there has been a lot of damage to their bones.”

 As for the future, Geraldine Ferraro says research will make a monumental difference in how multiple myeloma is treated.
 She also states, “If you raise awareness, it will lead to an early diagnosis.
 If you have an early diagnosis, you have a much better chance of addressing this disease.”

 ♦ ♦ ♦ ♦ ♦

-This article was originally published in Coping® with Cancer magazine, March/April 2002.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, March/April 2002.